M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Attributes/Vault-Extension-Methods/index.md

 breadcrumb: Vault Extension Methods
 ---

-## How to define a Vault Extension Method

 ### Vault Application Framework

 The `VaultExtensionMethodAttribute` attribute marks the following method as a vault extension method, and declares its alias and the level of vault access required to call it.
 The input provided when the extension method is called is available within `env.Input`.